SerwisantOnline/serwisant-cp-php-sdk/README.md

 This is special package.
 Because it contains complex application we can't provide long term compatibility.
 There is high risk implementing breaking changes once new features will be added.
-So when you're building own application, with custom modifications of templates, assets, logic ***please specify explicite version*** or at least major in your ` composer.json i.e.:
+So when you're building own application, with custom modifications of templates, assets, logic ***please specify explicite version*** in your ` composer.json i.e.:

 ```
 "require": {
-    "serwisant/serwisant-cp": "1.0.*"
+    "serwisant/serwisant-cp": "1.0.0"
 },
 ```

-All breaking changes will be increasing major version by one, i.e. "1.0.5" -> "1.1.1".

-If you installing it as-is you can include any version (`*`), to get upgrades.
+If you installing it as-is, and no modification will be made, you can include major version (`^1.0`), to get upgrades.

 ***YOU HAVE BEING WARNED.***